python-attrs/attrs/docs/init.rst

 Callables
 ~~~~~~~~~

-If you want to re-use your validators, you should have a look at the ``validator`` argument to `attr.ib`.
+If you want to re-use your validators, you should have a look at the ``validator`` argument to `field`.

 It takes either a callable or a list of callables (usually functions) and treats them as validators that receive the same arguments as with the decorator approach.